Altify-Development/Fake-Person-Generator/README.md

 ### Information
 - Creates roughly 30,000 people/minute at maximum speed
 - No proxies required ( internally rotating proxies directly from my stash )
-- Creates not only a capture of the accounts, but a plain combolist style version
+- Creates not only a capture of the accounts, but a plain combolist style version x
-  - I am currently creating a sub-capture that makes it all on just one line
+  - I am currently creating a sub-capture that makes it all on just one line x

 ### Updates
-- Implementing license plates
+- Implementing license plates x
-- Gender
+- Gender x
 - Adding AutoPost Option to discord Webhook option
-- Auto Updates
+- Auto Updates x
 - Option to join discord server
-- Added coinvoucher.io cracker
+- Added coinvoucher.io cracker x
-- Created Kaiser Information
+- Created Kaiser Information x
-- Added Life Insurance Checker
+- Added Life Insurance Checker x

 ### What I plan to include in my program
 Items with a "x" next to them have been completed